Xavier Becerra: Additional federal litigation

 In February 2019, Becerra, Governor Gavin Newsom, and 15 other states filed a lawsuit against the Trump administration over the president's declaration of a national emergency to fund a wall at the southern U.S. border.
-As of September 26, 2019, Becerra had sued the Trump administration 62 times in total.

 The Trump administration opened 1 million acres in California to fracking and drilling in December 2019.
-Under the new policy, the Bureau of Land Management proposed new lease sales for oil and gas extraction along "California's Central Valley and Central Coast, touching eight counties and including 400,000 acres of public land".
+Under this policy, the Bureau of Land Management proposed new lease sales for oil and gas extraction along "California's Central Valley and Central Coast, touching eight counties and including 400,000 acres of public land".
 California officials and agencies, including Becerra, filed a lawsuit against the Bureau of Land Management in January 2020.

-Despite the multiple lawsuits against the Trump administration filed with other state attorneys general, Becerra had not joined antitrust efforts against any major tech companies.
-His office would not disclose whether it had examined any tech companies and had not endorsed any joint investigations with other states.
-On December 9, 2020, it was reported that Becerra's office had joined 47 other states and the Federal Trade Commission in an antitrust lawsuit against Facebook, Inc, headquartered in California.
+On December 9, 2020, Becerra's office joined 47 other states and the Federal Trade Commission in an antitrust lawsuit against Facebook.

-Ballot drafting
+2020 U.S. Senate speculation

-As Attorney General of California, Becerra was tasked with writing ballot titles and summaries that appeared on voter information guides and ballots in both the 2018 and 2020 elections.
-Proponents accused Becerra multiple times of writing biased descriptions that violated the law, which requires "a true and impartial statement of the purpose" of measures.
-In one of many unsuccessful lawsuits against Becerra, a state judge wrote that attorneys general have "wide latitude" in how they write ballot descriptions.
-Critics said the responsibility to write the ballot title and summary should be transferred to a different, non-partisan office.
+In August 2020, California senator Kamala Harris was selected by presumptive Democratic presidential nominee Joe Biden as his vice presidential running mate.
+After Biden ultimately won the general election, Becerra was floated as a possible replacement for Harris' senate seat, along with others such as Representative Karen Bass, Representative Barbara Lee, California Secretary of State Alex Padilla (who was eventually chosen), and former United States Secretary of Labor Hilda Solis.

-Secretary of Health and Human Services (2021–2025)
+U.S. Secretary of Health and Human Services (2021–2025)

 Nomination and confirmation

-After Joe Biden's election as president in November 2020, Becerra was considered a candidate for United States attorney general.
-The New York Times reported in early December 2020 that Biden would nominate Becerra as Secretary of Health and Human Services.
-His nomination to lead the Health and Human Services Department has been criticized by pro-life and conservative leaders led by Students for Life of America, citing his "absence of health care experience and his disregard for people of faith".
-Becerra's nomination was deadlocked by the Senate's Finance Committee on March 10, 2021.
-One day later, on March 11, 2021, Becerra's nomination was discharged from the Finance Committee by the entire Senate, in a vote of 51–48.
-He was confirmed by the Senate in a vote of 50–49 on March 18, 2021, with all but one Democrat present and one Republican, Susan Collins, voting in favor.
+The New York Times reported in early December 2020 that Biden would nominate Becerra to be secretary of health and human services.
+His nomination to lead the Health and Human Services Department drew criticism from pro-life and conservative leaders led by Students for Life of America, citing his "absence of health care experience and his disregard for people of faith".
+Becerra's nomination was deadlocked by the Senate Finance Committee on March 10, 2021.
+One day later, on March 11, 2021, Becerra's nomination was discharged from the Finance Committee by the entire Senate, in a 51–48 vote.
+He was confirmed by the Senate in a 50–49 vote on March 18, 2021, with all but one Democrat present and one Republican, Susan Collins, voting in favor.
 This was the narrowest vote for any of Biden's cabinet positions.
 On March 22, 2021, Becerra was sworn in to be the new secretary.